devmoran/slsa/docs/get-started.md

                 <div class="bg-white h-full rounded-lg p-10">
                     <p class="h4 font-bold mb-6">Overview<p>
                     <p>
                         This guide will help you achieve Level 1, and it should take less than a couple of hours for an individual project.
-By following the steps, you’ll soon be compliant with these SLSA requirements:
+The goals is to:
-<ul class="list-disc my-6 pl-6"><li>Producing provenance data</li>
+<ul class="list-disc my-6 pl-6"><li>Produce provenance data</li>
 <li >Automating your builds</li></ul>
                     </p>
                     <p class="mb-10">